SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## <a name="summary"></a>But how do I set these aliases ?

-You can set an alias with the config command of git, eg `git config --global alias.co checkout`, but the easiest is to write it directly in the `.gitconfig` file in your home directory, in the `[alias]` section.
+You can set an alias with the config command of git, eg `git config --global alias.co checkout`, but the easiest is to write them directly in the `.gitconfig` file in your home directory, in the `[alias]` section.

 Here is the list of all my aliases presented above (plus `git cp` which copies the current commit hash, handy for cherry-picking).